LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 team members cover the movement of the others.
 For best effects, try to end each sprint behind a cover or concealment.

-It may be disconcerting that when a single hero gets ambushed and is fighting at close quarters, his distant teammates don't jointly come to his rescue.
-Instead they wait for him to come back into the formation so that they may assume a frontline and then melee their foes together.
-In fact, the immobile heroes are assumed to be pinned to their positions by fear and shock, but also by their imperative to hold formation, so as to defend an important position or avoid running piecemeal into a trap or into friendly fire or avoid breaking concealment and revealing their position or leaving a vantage point from which they can observe and relay enemy movement.
-For untrained teams, excluding an unrealistic premise of an off-site leader inspecting views from all soldier cameras at once and micromanaging them all, simultaneous synchronized squad movement is not feasible.

 Pointman hero's attributes are displayed at the bottom-most status line which, in its most complex form, looks as follows.